tsmith512/bframes/content/docs/cookbook/signed-url/generating-tokens.md

 ## Step 3: Result

+This is the input payload to sign:

+<textarea id="payloadEl" class="output"></textarea>

-The resulting JWT is used in place of the Video ID when creating URLs:
+The resulting JWT is used in place of the Video ID when creating any URLs:

 <textarea id="outputEl" class="output"></textarea>